5 min read

 The 30-Year Model is Breaking

 When someone asks "best wireless earbuds under $100," they used to get a page of links.
 Now they get an answer.
 No scrolling.
 No sponsored results fighting for position.
-No second-page SEO plays.
-Just a synthesized response and maybe a link or two.
+The ad never gets seen.

 The Amazon-Perplexity War is the Canary